VISITATION OF ST. MARY, A JOURNEY, AND BRISKET

 There is another meaning in “mission accomplished” for me.
 The idea for Saints and Recipes Blog came about after a failed attempt to write a book about the saints, when I realized I didn’t know enough about them, when I thought maybe I should switch to cookbook writing, when I had stopped writing to work on mommy-do projects for a while.

 Towards the end of Lent in 2012, I prayed to the Blessed Mother Mary for intercession and guidance one night and awoke with the idea for Saints and Recipes.
 It wasn’t just a vague notion I formulated on my own later.
-It was a clear directive including – “three years of saint research, then book.”
+It was a clear directive including – “three years of saintly research, then book.”

 Sharing my research on this blog was a way to practice the craft of writing, include my love of cooking, maintain contact with the world and not be lost to the loneliness of the research library.
 I appreciate every connection I’ve made through this blog, especially to Lent Madness.

 Lent Madness is a snarky, intelligent, big hysterical deal over nothing (they’ve already got their halos), peaceful place to hang out.
 I’m simultaneously a fan and a teammate.
-It’s an awesome feeling to have the crazy in you accepted by a bunch of like-minded crazy people who get that all this saintly stuff; bio’s, recipes, brackets, kitsch, and competitions, is a way to do what the saints do — direct us to Jesus Christ.
+It’s an awesome feeling to have the crazy in you accepted by a bunch of like-minded crazy people who get that all this saintly stuff; bio’s, recipes, brackets, kitsch, and competitions, is a way to do what the saints do — direct us toward Jesus Christ.

 It’s more than coincidence that along my journey these past many months, Lent Madness was a beacon in the dark – a way station filled with coffee, laughter, and perspective.
-A place of You’ve got this, get going, here’s a snack for the road.
+A place of, you’ve got this, get going, here’s a snack for the road.

-But, it’s time now to listen to my Mother, “Three years of saint research, then book.”
+But, it’s time now to listen to my Mother, “Three years of saintly research, then book.”
 It’s time to complete the project called Saints and Recipes Blog — to wrap it up and gift it to you, my dearworthy readers.
 To let it go in faith that the connections I’ve made through it will hold strong without it.

-It’s a good place to begin devoting yourself to the Lord via the Saints and Blessed Mother Mary.
+It’s a good place to begin devoting yourself to the Lord via the saints and Blessed Mother Mary.
 Remember that devotion is active prayer.
 And when we devote ourselves to a study or task in the name of saints, we are not worshiping them; we are honoring and learning from the lives they devoted to God.

 It’s no accident that the climax of my story happened in May, a month of motherhood, roses, and renewal – Mary’s month.
-She’s more than a Saint; she’s an important part of the whole Package and a name for the divine feminine.
+She’s more than a saint; she’s an important part of the whole Package and a name for the divine feminine.

 I connect to Mary not only in my name and heritage, but because she transmits on an open frequency deep inside all of us.
-She has been for countless people and she can be for you a loving guide who points you, no matter where you are on your path, always and forever to her beloved Son.
+She has been for countless people, and she can be for you a loving guide who points you, no matter where you are on your path, always and forever to her beloved Son.